Azure/bicep/README.md

 1. The language should provide a *transparent abstraction* for the underlying platform.
 There must be no "onboarding step" to enable it to a new resource `type` and/or `apiVersion` in Bicep.
 1. Code should be easy to understand at a glance and straightforward to learn, regardless of your experience with other programming languages.
 1. Users should be given a lot of freedom to modularize and reuse their code.
 Reusing code should not require any 'copy/paste'.
-1. Tooling should provide a high level of resource discoverability and validation, and should be developed alongside the compiler rather than added at the end.
+1. Tooling should provide a high level of resource discoverability and validation and should be developed alongside the compiler rather than added at the end.
 1. Users should have a high level of confidence that their code is 'syntactically valid' before deploying.

 ### Non-goals